Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## Spectrum Analysis Views

 ### Spectrum Analysis: `Duty Cicle`
+_Spectrum analyzer displays a measurement of the amount of time a received signal amplitude is above the noise floor or another arbitrary threshold.
+Although the term duty cycle can be subjective based on the context in which it is used within WLAN technology, it is commonly identifies the percentage of time an RF signal is above a specific threshold.
+A high duty cycle such as 95-100% can indicate a problem such as an RF jammer or other devise that is causing high utilization of the RF channel._
 - [Low Duty Cicle VS High Duty Cicle :: Channel Utilization]()

 ### Spectrum Analysis: `FFT Plot`